-The students had unknowingly violated a school policy that prohibited sharing prescription medications such as inhalers and both were suspended from school.
+Is it appropriate for asthma patients to share inhalers?
+It happened recently when two Texas middle school students shared a quick-relief albuterol inhaler.
+The students had also unknowingly violated a school policy that prohibited sharing prescription medications such as inhalers and both were suspended from school.

-David Stukus, MD, a pediatric allergist and immunologist at Nationwide Children’s Hospital in Columbus, Ohio, and Sally Schoessler, RN, Director of Education for Allergy & Asthma Network and a former school nurse, recently weighed in on the topic.
+David Stukus, MD, a pediatric allergist and immunologist at Nationwide Children’s Hospital in Columbus, Ohio, and Sally Schoessler, RN, Director of Education for Allergy & Asthma Network and a former school nurse, recently weighed in on the topic in this Q&A:

 Q: From a medical perspective, is it ever appropriate to share an albuterol inhaler?